montagejs/montagejs.org/docs/tutorial-3d-applications-with-montagejs.md

 # Building 3D Applications with MontageJS

->Note: This document is in the process of being finalized and may include some incomplete information.

 Building browser-based 3D applications is no small feat.
 While <a href="http://www.khronos.org/webgl/" target="_blank">WebGL</a> brings plugin-free hardware-accelerated 3D graphics to the browser, its low-level API&mdash;well-suited for graphics programmers&mdash;sets a high entry bar for conventional front-end web developers.

 To help simplify building interactive 3D experiences in the browser, the MontageJS framework provides the SceneView component.
 SceneView is a WebGL-based 3D component that makes manipulating the individual elements of a 3D scene just as easy as manipulating conventional HTML elements in the DOM.